VlachosGroup/petBOA/README.md

 ```
 https://github.com/VlachosGroup/petBOA.git
 ```
-7. Run the examples in the examples folder to look at the four parameter estmation templates that we have created.
+7. Run the examples in the examples folder to look at the four parameter estimation templates that we have created.
 8. For instance, if you have cloned the petBOA repository in your $HOME folder.
 ```
 $cd $HOME